an-sceal/62a2a8c3-f8bc-4ebc-b6aa-8f7251e0c7b8/README.md

 Valentina Tereshkova entered the cosmos in 1963 aboard the Vostok 6 as the first woman in space.
 It was 1978 before the first American woman, Sally Ride, flew in space.
 The proximal, stated reason?
 Space toilets.
 NASA space toilets were designed with only capitalist schlongs in mind.

-Whether it is the dismal length of queues for women's toilets in nightclubs or the seatbelt of my mother's Mercedes B Class being potentially lethal to those of shorter stature, designs throughout the world retain a bias against women, with a range from inconvenience to lethal.
+Whether it is the dismal length of queues for women's toilets in nightclubs or the seatbelt of my mother's Mercedes B Class being potentially lethal to those of shorter stature, designs throughout the world retain a bias against women, with a range from inconvenient to lethal.

 *Invisible Women* is a worthwhile book on an enormous and systemic issue that remains shamefully prevalant pretty much everywhere -- unintentional and intentional misogynistic design.